bilgecodes/bilgecodes/README.md

 ## Hi there 👋
+- 🌿 I'm Biochemistry graduate and currently working on my master's in plant physiology!
+- 💻 I’m currently learning Python and R
+- ⚡ Fun fact: I wanted to be a bioinformatician in protein structure and conformation while studying.
+I was also interested in lncRNA in human diseases.
+- 📫 How to reach me:
+- 🐦
+- 🌱

 <!--
 **bilgecodes/bilgecodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.